Bl4ckh34d/ASCIIWorldGen/docs/REALISTIC_POOLING_REFACTOR.md

   - Outputs: `DrainElev` (R32F).
 Compute `LakeMask = (DrainElev > Height) ∧ (IsLand == 1)`.
   - Convergence: iterate a fixed number or until no-change flag remains unset (atomic counter).
 For first version, bound iterations (e.g., O(map diameter)) and accept slight over-iteration for simplicity.
 - DONE: Label lakes from `LakeMask` via `shaders/lake_label_from_mask.glsl` and `scripts/systems/LakeLabelFromMaskCompute.gd`.
-  - Reuse the existing label-propagation concept with a small change: treat `LakeMask` as “water” instead of `is_land == 0`.
+- Reuse the existing label-propagation concept with a small change: treat `LakeMask` as "water" instead of `is_land == 0`.
   - New shader (or parameterize existing) to propagate labels only where `LakeMask == 1`.
 - Pour points:
   - DONE: Read back `LakeMask` + labels and compute pour candidates on CPU (`FlowErosionSystem.compute_pour_from_labels`).